-Assignments will need to be completed using Microsoft Office tools-Word, Excel, PowerPoint, and optionally Visio.
-You will also need access to a project management software.
-For the latter preferably you should use either Microsoft Project or the freeware product GanttProject.
+Assignments will need to be completed using Microsoft Office tools-Word, Excel, PowerPoint, and optionally Visio or Google tools - Docs, Sheets, Slides, and optionally Drawings.
+You will also need access to a project management software package.
+For the latter, preferably you should use either Microsoft Project or the freeware product GanttProject.
 Here is a CNET review of GanttProject.
 If you need a cloud-based project management tool, please contact the professor.

-BU participates in several programs that make Microsoft Software available at reduced cost or even free.
+BU participates in several programs that make Microsoft software available at reduced cost or even free.
 Students should look at the Microsoft Office for Students Distribution page for further information.